r0mainK/advent/README.md

 ## Description

 This repository contains polished Python scripts which solve the [Advent of Code](https://adventofcode.com/).
 As 2019 is the first year I participate, it's the only year for now.
+I try not to comment anything when I code and instead use clear naming and typing, but comments will be added if something is not clear (e.g. math).

 ## Usage

 All scripts will be runnable with the following syntax:

 ```
-python3 script.py <input_file>
+python3 script_name.py
 ```

-In some cases, the logic is changed when running on the actual input rather then on test data.
-For the associated scripts, it's possible to add the string `test` as a second optional argument, to indicate this behavior is wanted.

-___NOTE:___ _Remove newlines at the end of the input files, it may break some scripts._
+The scripts _should_ run with any version of Python 3.6 or above, no external library required.
+If you want to use your data instead of mine for a given day, simply replace it in the appropriate file.
+I will include a script for each part except in the case where the script for the second part involves only appending code to the one for the first.
+Any code reused often will be place in the utils directory (e.g. the IntCode Machine of 2019).

 ## Index